ehForwarderBot/efb-telegram-master/readme_translations/ms_MY.rst

 send messages to your recipient.

 Send ``/chat`` to the bot, and choose a chat from the list.
-When you see “Reply to this message to send to from ”, it’s ready to go.
+When you see “Reply to this message to chat with ...”, it’s ready to go.

 Advanced feature: Filtering